ourbit/ourbit.github.io/_i18n/en/_posts/2016-10-10-about-predictability-and-team-goals.markdown

 ## Chapter I: A self-aware team

 My team and I were having a really bad time.
 The roadmap was at some point between aggressive and impossible.
 We weren't stopping to over-commit (and of course, under-achieve), the predictability was low and falling fast (lower than 40% several sprints in a row), and even though backups were starting to arrive, the ramp up effort was going to led us to an even worst scenario (at least, temporarily).
-Little by little, higher level managers started to jump in to our daily meetings trying to figure out what was going on.
+Little by little, higher level managers started to jump into our daily meetings trying to figure out what was going on.
 I called up to a non-regular meeting where I was going to throw all my ideas on the table and suddenly, the unthinkable.
 One of the team-members asked "What's the deal with predictability?
 Why suddenly is so important to be predictable?
 Why are we worrying this bad about commitments that are falling?".
 I was astonished.
 I couldn't honestly think that these questions were powered by legit doubts and I needed to hold myself back from answering to somebody that, at that moment, I thought was simply trolling me.

 And luckily I did it, because that forced me to start a dialogue with this person and the entire team to discover that there was no common understanding of what we were trying to accomplish.